Uvalde: Visitations, funerals and burials, one after another

 This week alone, funerals are planned for 11 children and teacher Irma Garcia.

 On Monday, some mourners at Amerie’s visitation wore lilac or lavender shades of purple — Amerie’s favorites — at the request of her father, Angel Garza.
-Many carried in flowers, including purple ones.
+Many brought flowers, including purple ones.

 The little girl who loved to draw had just received a cellphone for her 10th birthday.
 One of her friends told Angel Garza that Amerie tried to use the phone to call police during the assault on her fourth-grade classroom.